maharukhh/mahrukh-python.rep/Simple Linear Regression/README.md

 - How machine learning models are trained
 - How predictions are made
-- How to visualize data using Matplotlib
+- How to visualize data using Matplotlib y Machine Learning project using Python. 🚀
-## Author

-Developed as a beginner-friendly Machine Learning project using Python. 🚀